Amalia Moretti: Medical career

 She gained a scholarship and graduated in natural science in 1895 and decided to apply for medical school at the University of Bologna, where she attended the lectures of clinician Augusto Murri.
 Her romantic relationship ended badly when her partner was forced to marry another woman but the delusion didn't stop her from achieving her goals.
 In 1893 she graduated in medicine with honors discussing her thesis, "Le ovaie nelle peritoniti sperimentali", with professor Giovanni Martinotti.
 Amalia was the third woman to graduate in medicine from the University of Bologna.

 She then studied pediatrics (being the first woman to complete that specialization) in Florence at Meyer Children's Hospital, where she met the famous Anna Kuliscioff, founder of the Italian Socialist Party together with Filippo Turati.
-Her vocation in becoming a pediatrician was due to her inability to bear children, after suffering a serious peritonitis.
-In 1899, after her specialization, she moved to Milan and looked for a job with the support of a group of famous feminists, who she got to know thanks to Anna Kuliscioff: Alessandrina Ravizza, Paolina Shiff, Linda Malnati, Ersilia Majno Bronzin.
+Her vocation in becoming a pediatrician was due to her inability to bear children, after suffering from a serious peritonitis.
+In 1899, after her specialization, she moved to Milan and looked for a job with the support of a group of famous feminists, whom she got to know thanks to Anna Kuliscioff: Alessandrina Ravizza, Paolina Shiff, Linda Malnati, and Ersilia Majno Bronzin.

-It was Ersilia Majno Bronzin that helped her gain a job as a tax doctor at the Women Workers Society (Società Operaia Femminile).
+It was Ersilia Majno Bronzin who helped her gain a job as a tax doctor at the Women Workers Society (Società Operaia Femminile).
 In 1902 she was hired by the Ambulatorio Della Poliambulanza di Porta Venezia where she remained for 40 years working as a pediatrician and in the same year she bought her first house in Via Tadino.
-Her particular interest was towards children suffering from malnutrition.
+Her particular interest was in children suffering from malnutrition.
 She also helped her patients' mothers gain independence against their violent husbands and cured women workers who were sick because of toxic fumes inhaled in factories.
 The same year she married doctor Domenico della Rovere, an anatomopathologist, with whom she did not have any children but cared for her young patients as if they were her own.
-September 12, 1902 the news of their wedding were published in the newspaper "La provincia di Mantova".
+September 12, 1902 the news of their wedding was published in the newspaper "La provincia di Mantova".